 In consideration of the Consumer Protection from Unfair Trading Regulations 2008, consumers should consider these regulations before embarking on a dispute, so that their issues can be addressed properly giving weight to the problems they are experiencing with resorts and the selling of timeshare.

-Equally consumers can easily summarise the actions which other have done and justly consider whether or not those actions are in contravention of the regulation which would render the perpetrators liable in damages.
+Equally, consumers can easily summarise the actions which others have done and justly consider whether or not those actions are in contravention of the regulation which would render the perpetrators liable for damages.